rubycocos/blockchain/crypto-lite/README.md

 #=> "fffffffffffffffffffffffffffffffebaaedce6af48a03bbfd25e8cd0364141"
 ```

-Note: A "raw" private key in ethereum is the same as in bitcoin
-using the same elliptic curve secp256k1.
+Note: A "raw" private key in ethereum is the same as in bitcoin, litecoin, dodge & co using the same elliptic curve secp256k1.
 See [Derive the Bitcoin (Elliptic Curve) Public Key from the Private Key](#derive-the-bitcoin-elliptic-curve-public-key-from-the-private-key) above.